bilroum/dev_jobs_mini_web/README.md

 ## License

 # The Laravel framework is open-sourced software licensed under the [MIT license](https://opensource.org/licenses/MIT).

-# developer jobs

-A mini web-app for developer jobs for checking out Laravel 11.
-It is made with Laravel 11 and MySQL and incudes vite (for Tailwind setup) and PHPUnit for testing.
-Authorization and Authentication is implemented.

 > > > > > > > origin/main